Crisis Help

 Not knowing what the system covers

-Many newcomer families don't know that OHIP covers psychiatrist assessments at no cost.
+Many newcomer families do not know that OHIP covers psychiatrist assessments at no cost.
 The public pathway on this page is free for anyone with a valid Ontario health card.

 Fear of labelling or consequences